biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 3rd Place

-Church:	Nyssa Christian Fellowship, Nyssa, OR
+* **Church**: Nyssa Christian Fellowship, Nyssa, OR
-Coaches:	Dale Larson, Jeep Larson (assistant)
+* **Coaches**: Dale Larson, Jeep Larson (assistant)
+* **Team:**
-Team:	Angie Larsen
+   * Angie Larsen
-Melissa Larsen
+   * Melissa Larsen
-Darren Larsen
+   * Darren Larsen
 * **Preliminaries**:
-Round 1: Lost to Praise A/G, Garfield, NJ 95 to 140
+  * Round 1: Lost to Praise A/G, Garfield, NJ 95 to 140
-Round 2: Lost to Corydon A/G, Corydon, IA 125 to 150
+  * Round 2: Lost to Corydon A/G, Corydon, IA 125 to 150
-Round 3: Lost to Manassas A/G, Bristow, VA 60 to 150
+  * Round 3: Lost to Manassas A/G, Bristow, VA 60 to 150
-Round 4: Lost to Journey Fellowship Church, Slidell, LA 80 to 120 Round 5: Lost to Christian Temple, Houston, TX 100 to 135 Round 6: Won against Victorious Life Church, Wesley Chapel, FL 225 to 15 Round 7: Lost to James River A/G, "In Chains", Ozark, MO 65 to 165 Round 8: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 30 to 260 Round 9: Won against Timberline Church, Fort Collins, CO 140 to 35
+  * Round 4: Lost to Journey Fellowship Church, Slidell, LA 80 to 120
+  * Round 5: Lost to Christian Temple, Houston, TX 100 to 135
+  * Round 6: Won against Victorious Life Church, Wesley Chapel, FL 225 to 15
+  * Round 7: Lost to James River A/G, "In Chains", Ozark, MO 65 to 165
+  * Round 8: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 30 to 260
+  * Round 9: Won against Timberline Church, Fort Collins, CO 140 to 35
 * **Round Robin**:
-Round 1: Lost to Orange Hills A/G, Orange, CA 130 to 135
+  * Round 1: Lost to Orange Hills A/G, Orange, CA 130 to 135
-Round 2: Won against First A/G, Montgomery, AL 150 to 100
+  * Round 2: Won against First A/G, Montgomery, AL 150 to 100
-Round 3: Won against First A/G, Lafayette, IN 140 to 40
+  * Round 3: Won against First A/G, Lafayette, IN 140 to 40
-Round 4: Won against Grace A/G, Syracuse, NY 140 to 75
+  * Round 4: Won against Grace A/G, Syracuse, NY 140 to 75
-Round 5: Won against Timberline Church, Fort Collins, CO 100 to 30 Round 6: Lost to Central A/G, Springfield, MO 85 to 115
+  * Round 5: Won against Timberline Church, Fort Collins, CO 100 to 30
-Round 7: Won against Victorious Life Church, Wesley Chapel, FL 200 to 55 Round 8: Lost to Turning Point Christian Center, Vancouver, WA 40 to 95 Round 9: Won against Truth A/G, Chariton, IA 190 to 80 Round 10: Lost to James River A/G, "In Chains", Ozark, MO 55 to 95 Round 11: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 75 to 95 Round 12: Lost to Calvary A/G, South Bend, IN 95 to 115 Round 13: Won against Meridian A/G, Meridian, ID 155 to 40 Round 14: Won against Noble A/G, Noble, OK 105 to 85 Round 15: Won against Harvest Time A/G, Brunswick, OH 105 to 100 Round 16: Won against Suncoast Cathedral A/G, St. Petersburg, FL 165 to -10 Round 17: Lost to New Life Community Church, Oshkosh, WI 75 to 125 Round 18: Won against Corydon A/G, Corydon, IA 140 to 105 Round 19: Lost to Calvary A/G, Dunwoody, GA 30 to 165
+  * Round 6: Lost to Central A/G, Springfield, MO 85 to 115
+  * Round 7: Won against Victorious Life Church, Wesley Chapel, FL 200 to 55
+  * Round 8: Lost to Turning Point Christian Center, Vancouver, WA 40 to 95
+  * Round 9: Won against Truth A/G, Chariton, IA 190 to 80
+  * Round 10: Lost to James River A/G, "In Chains", Ozark, MO 55 to 95
+  * Round 11: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 75 to 95
+  * Round 12: Lost to Calvary A/G, South Bend, IN 95 to 115
+  * Round 13: Won against Meridian A/G, Meridian, ID 155 to 40
+  * Round 14: Won against Noble A/G, Noble, OK 105 to 85
+  * Round 15: Won against Harvest Time A/G, Brunswick, OH 105 to 100
+  * Round 16: Won against Suncoast Cathedral A/G, St. Petersburg, FL 165 to -10
+  * Round 17: Lost to New Life Community Church, Oshkosh, WI 75 to 125
+  * Round 18: Won against Corydon A/G, Corydon, IA 140 to 105
+  * Round 19: Lost to Calvary A/G, Dunwoody, GA 30 to 165
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Nyssa Christian Fellowship, Nyssa, OR" html=image_html %}